| Decision factor | Apple Dictation (macOS) | Speakmac |

 | Free tier limits | Included in macOS; no paid tier | Free tier available before the paid unlock |

-| Offline support | Varies by language and setup | Core workflow after the one-time model download |
+| Offline support | Voice Control has a documented on-device path after a one-time download; plain dictation behavior varies by setup | Core workflow after the one-time model download |

 | Workflow tools | Basic built-in voice typing | Multiple hotkeys, hands-free toggle mode, live preview, dictation commands, custom words, snippets, regex replacements, optional local history/privacy mode |